 Metric Insights provides two different mechanisms to make this easy.
 If you know which KPIs you want to track, you can compute them directly as metrics.
 For the Weekly Leads example, your fetch command might look something like this:

+From leads_table.
 Group By 1

 This fetch command returns a single record, containing the number of leads as of now.
 All that remains is to connect the metric to a weekly data collection trigger.
 Metric Insights will then compute the number of leads at weekly intervals, which is exactly what we want.

 This method works well if you know what you want to track.
 If you change your mind later, however, you might discover that you haven’t kept enough data to compute your new KPI.
 For example, the Weekly Leads metric won’t help you to compute Weekly Leads by Source.
 That’s where the other snapshotting method comes in handy.

 The starting point is to create a “Weekly Leads” report, whose fetch command might look something like this: